influxdata/influxdb-client-js/influxdb-client-apis.liststacksrequest.orgid.md

 ## ListStacksRequest.orgID property

-The organization id of the stacks
+The organization ID of the stacks

 <b>Signature:</b>